Mifflin Wistar Gibbs: Legacy

-The M. W. Gibbs High School, was a segregated high school for African-American students, and the Gibbs Elementary School, was also originally for African-American students in Little Rock in Arkansas, both were named after him.
-Additionally the M. W. Gibbs Nursing Home was named in his honor, and was located at 2916 Center Street in Little Rock.
+The M. W. Gibbs High School, was a segregated high school for African-American students, and the Gibbs Elementary School was also originally for African-American students, both in Little Rock in Arkansas and named after him.
+Additionally, the M. W. Gibbs Nursing Home, which was located at 2916 Center Street in Little Rock, was named in his honor.

 In 2016, the City of Victoria declared November 19 'Mifflin Wistar Gibbs Day' in recognition of Gibbs becoming the first black person elected to public office in British Columbia.
 In 2019, a plaque was unveiled in his honor at Irving Park in Victoria, as well as a study room called the 'Mifflin Wistar Gibbs Study Room' in the city's public library.